Fragan/remove-adobe-meta/ReadMe.txt

-Install this directory in your home directory ($HOME).
+Install this directory in your home directory ($HOME) as remove-adobe-meta.